 Distance: 375km Driving Time: 5 hrs 20

-This will be a jam-packed day so I’d suggest you get up early and hit the road as soon as possible.
+This will be a jam-packed day (probably the longest day on this Iceland ring road itinerary) so I’d suggest you get up early and hit the road as soon as possible.
 The scenery here is so unusual, it’s easy to imagine you are on Planet Mars.
 With rocky landscape stretching for miles, huge powerful waterfalls and bubbling geothermal geysers.

 Stop 1 Godafoss Waterfall